onnyyonn/feed-v1/README.md

-> :warning:  **The feed is currently broken.
-Will be updated after osmos::feed v2 release.**
+> :warning:  **This is a deprecated version of feed.
+The current active version is at https://github.com/onnyyonn/feed**

 # About